Nonmyopic Multiclass Active Search with Diminishing Returns for Diverse Discovery: Efficient Nonmyopic Approximation

-A na\"ive implementation of the batch subroutine in \acro{DAS} has a complexity of $O( b \, n)$, and the entire \acro{DAS} procedure has a complexity of $O \big( C \, n \, (b \, n) \big) = O \left( C \, b \, n^2 \right)$, where again $n = \vert \mathcal{X} \vert$ is the size of our search space and $b$ is the remaining budget.
 We now describe the $k$-\acro{NN} model used in our experiments, introduced by \citet{garnett2012bayesian} in the binary setting.
 The idea is to use the proportion of class-$c$ members among the observed nearest neighbors of a given point $x$ as the posterior marginal probability $p_c \left( x \mid \mathcal{D} \right)$.
 Formally, denote the set of nearest neighbors of $x$ as $\acro{NN}(x)$ and the (potentially empty) subset of labeled neighbors as $\acro{LNN}(x) \subseteq \acro{NN}(x)$.
 Then, the posterior probability of $x$ belonging to class $c$ is